Mjolnir42/soma/docs/somaadm/command_reference/permission::list.md

-# somaadm category show
+# somaadm permission list

-This command shows details about a permission category.
+This command is used to list all permissions in a specific category.

 # SYNOPSIS

 ```
-somaadm category show ${category}
+somaadm permission list in ${category}
 ```

 # ARGUMENT TYPES